Back to projects

 What does the bottleneck encode?

 The trained model squeezes its full 256³ input (a CT volume of the head plus a transducer point cloud) into a single 128-dimensional feature vector at its deepest layer (the “bottleneck”).
-Everything the decoder does downstream (reconstructing the pressure field, placing the focal spot) runs off these 128 numbers.
-So: what did the model decide to keep in there?
+For the most part, the decoder's downstream tasks (reconstructing the pressure field, placing the focal spot) depend on this bottleneck.
+So what's in there?

 What is recoverable from the bottleneck